César Rougé

-César Rougé (born 3 October 2002) is a French professional rugby league footballer who plays as a or for Catalans Dragons in the Super League and France at international level.
+César Rougé (born 3 October 2002) is a French professional rugby league footballer who plays as a or for Toulouse Olympique in the Super League and France at international level.

+Playing career

+Catalans Dragons

 In 2021 he made his Catalans debut in the Super League against St Helens.

+Toulouse Olympique

+On 17 January 2026 it was reported that he had signed for Toulouse Olympique in the Super League on a one-year deal.